robert-mccarthy-ca/Garden/README.md

 - low pressure aeroponic sprayers 1 minute on, 59 minutes off
 - air atomized aeroponic sprayers 2 seconds on 58 seconds off

-The idea behind this was to grow as organically as possible, inspired by KNF and JADAM farming practices, but still utilizing the technological gains of hydroponics.
-The eventual goal is to ferment my own organic nutrients in either LAB or IMO instead of having a synthetic line, but that's a project down the road, no time for it just yet.
+The idea behind this was to grow as organically as possible, inspired by KNF and JADAM farming practices (the origins of LAB, IMO, and JMS listed above), but still utilizing the technological gains of hydroponics.
+The eventual goal is to ferment my own organic nutrients in either LAB or IMO instead of having a synthetic line and go fully organic, but that's a project down the road, no time for it just yet.